Lord's Prayer: Fifth Petition

+Although Matthew 6:12 uses the term debts, most older English versions of the Lord's Prayer use the term trespasses, while ecumenical versions often use the term sins.
+The last choice may be due to Luke 11:4, which uses the word sins, while the former may be due to Matthew 6:14 (immediately after the text of the prayer), where Jesus speaks of trespasses.
+As early as the third century, Origen of Alexandria used the word trespasses (παραπτώματα) in the prayer.

+The Latin form that was traditionally used in Western Europe has debita (debts), but most English-speaking Christians (except Scottish Presbyterians and some others of the Dutch Reformed tradition) use trespasses.
+For example, the Church of Scotland, the Presbyterian Church (USA), the Reformed Church in America, as well as some Congregational heritage churches in the United Church of Christ follow the version found in Matthew 6 in the King James Version (KJV), which in the prayer uses the words debts and debtors.

 The Presbyterian and other Reformed churches tend to use the rendering "forgive us our debts, as we forgive our debtors".
-Roman Catholics, Lutherans, Anglicans and Methodists are more likely to say "trespasses… those who trespass against us".
+Roman Catholics, Lutherans, Anglicans and Methodists are more likely to say "trespasses... those who trespass against us".

 The "debts" form appears in the first English translation of the Bible, by John Wycliffe in 1395 (Wycliffe spelling "dettis").
 The "trespasses" version appears in the 1526 translation by William Tyndale (Tyndale spelling "treaspases").
 In 1549 the first Book of Common Prayer in English used a version of the prayer with "trespasses".
 This became the "official" version used in Anglican congregations.
 On the other hand, the 1611 King James Version, the version specifically authorized for the Church of England, has "forgive us our debts, as we forgive our debtors".